 NO VAPE WEEK—January 22, 23, 24 & 25, 2019

 The HERO Coalition has been working with Waconia High School students to increase awareness of the harmful health outcomes of vaping and addiction to nicotine.
 This was “No-Vape” awareness week at the high school.
 Student-driven events were showcased during lunch times.
 Vaping has been recognized as a national epidemic.
 With a 73% rise in underage use just last year, this is now creating a higher tobacco use for the first time in a decade.
 We are encouraging all parents to have the caring conversation that address the real health concerns and well-being of our children around this alarming trend.

 NO VAPE WEEK

-NO VAPE WEEK, a week-long vaping awareness event at Waconia High School will be held daily during the lunch hour from January 22-25, 2019.
+NO VAPE WEEK, a week-long vaping awareness event at Waconia High School was held daily during the lunch hour from January 22-25, 2019.

-The goal of the event is to expose the known and unknown dangers of vaping.
+The goal of the event was to expose the known and unknown risks of vaping.

 Resources for Parents